Looking for reliable and trustworthy zero-waste shops?

 New moms will love Wild Minimalist.
 Their extensive range covers plastic-free kitchen, bath and beauty products but it was their mama & child range that really stood out for us.

 Baby products in general are full of plastics, micro-fibres and unnecessary chemicals.
 Which is why it’s so helpful to find a good source of eco friendly products from a trusted, zero waste store.
 The baby range includes stainless steel bottles, bamboo utensils, diaper salves, sanitary products and other items.

 Bonus: They also sell gift cards to the value of between $25 – $200.

 Location: San Anselmo, California.
 United States.

-WasteNot is an UK zero-waste shop with a big focus on helping others to reduce their plastic-usage.
+WasteNot is a UK based zero waste shop, with a big focus on helping others to reduce their plastic usage.

 The founding couple, Will and Caitlin, were so taken aback by the mount of plastic waste they were part of creating, that they started to go plastic-free.
 After struggling to source good alternatives to plastic, they decided to start their own shop.

 Their catalogue features tasteful bathroom, beauty, dental care, household and sanitary products.